SlimeVR/SlimeVR-Docs-Site/src/glossary.md

 ## Mounting Orientation

 Mounting orientation is a type of correction for SlimeVR trackers.
-It defines the servers' measurement of the location of trackers in regards to how they are physically mounted to your body.
+It defines the server's measurement of the rotation of trackers with respect to how they are physically mounted to your body.
 This can be automatically set by the server (preferred) or manually corrected by the user (not recommended due to inaccuracy).

 ### Synonyms {#mounting-orientation-synonyms}